Part 3

 An Ominous Foe

 Dreams were crushed, businesses and careers were dismantled, and lives were put on hold.
 Adding to the hardship and uncertainty for Loren was the sorrow of a breakup on the first day of quarantine.
 One minute, you're atop the world, traveling and performing; the next minute, you are alone in your apartment with only the gray of winter outside and the news that your city now accounts for 24% of the national death toll.
-I've known and worked with a number of celebrities over the years, several of whom were performing artists, and I'm always curious why so many in the general public view them as void of the same feelings and emotions the rest of us possess.
+I've known and worked with various celebrities over the years, several of whom were performing artists, and I'm always curious why so many in the general public view them as being void of the same feelings and emotions the rest of us possess.
 I can assure you that's not the case.
 When the spotlights, cameras, and microphones are turned off, they go wherever, and they experience all the same feelings and emotions as the rest of us.
 Their public image impacts their career, so you can't blame them for wanting to keep that part of their life private.

 COVID-19 first appeared in the United States on January 19, 2020.
 While the first confirmed case in NYC was on March 3, researchers later estimated that over 10,000 had been infected at that point.
 By the end of March, the city's COVID-19 infection rate was five times the national rate, and 672 people had died.
 The World Health Organization had declared it a pandemic, and cities across the U.S. went into lockdown, including Brooklyn, New York.